 In the case of jawbone osteonecrosis, this “all-of-the-above” philosophy begins with ever- increasing awareness, takes shape in the form of vigilant care, and finds empathetic advocacy in the hands of our most forward-thinking dental practitioners.

 Complex problems demand holistic solutions, and cavitations are no exception.
-You can recieve treatment for this at our offices in the following Locations: New York City & Long Island.
+You can recieve treatment for this at our offices in the following Locations which may be near or in: New York City, Manhattan New York, Upper East Side, Midtown, Brooklyn, Downtown Manhattan, Queens.

 - Image Credits: